singhkunal2050/singhkunal2050v2/src/blog/2024-06-29-this-one-html-attribute-could-save-your-web-app-from-a-security-nightmarerecently.md

 ---
-title: This One HTML Attribute Could Save Your Web App from a Security NightmareRecently
+title: This One HTML Attribute Could Save Your Web App from a Security Nightmare
 author: Kunal Singh
 description: Web security is a critical concern for developers, yet some of the most effective protective measures are often overlooked.
 This post explores